CCEMGroupTCD/DARTassembler/docs/doc_files/ligand_filters/ligand_filters.rst

         max:                                  # Maximum number of occurrences.
 If empty, will be ignored.
         apply_to_denticities: [4]                      # List of denticities to apply this filter to.
 If empty, will be ignored.

-      - filter: metal_donor_bond_lengths    # filter out ligands based on the bond lengths between the metal and the donor atoms
-        min: 1.0                              # Minimum bond length (in Angstrom).
+      - filter: metal_ligand_binding_history                                                  # only keep ligands which have been observed to coordinate to these metals
+        metal_ligand_binding_history: [Pd, Ni]                        # list of metals to keep
+        apply_to_denticities:                                                                  # List of denticities to apply this filter to.
 If empty, will be ignored.

+      - filter: remove_ligands_with_adjacent_coordinating_atoms  # filter out ligands with neighboring coordinating atoms
-        max: 2.5                              # Maximum bond length (in Angstrom).
-If empty, will be ignored.
+        remove_ligands_with_adjacent_coordinating_atoms: True      # True or False.
+If False, will be ignored.

+      - filter: remove_ligands_with_beta_hydrogens        # filter out ligands with beta hydrogens
-        apply_to_denticities: [2]                      # List of denticities to apply this filter to.
-If empty, will be ignored.
+        remove_ligands_with_beta_hydrogens: True            # True or False.
+If False, will be ignored.

       - filter: graph_IDs                   # only keep ligands with the following graph IDs
         graph_IDs: [a2b7bbb6ca4ce36dc3147760335e7374, 53b7a3d91a1be6e167a3975bb7921206]     # list of graph IDs to keep

-      - filter: stoichiometry               # only keep ligands with the following stoichiometry (chemical formula)
-        stoichiometry: C2H6N2P2             # chemical formula of ligands to keep
-        apply_to_denticities:                          # List of denticities to apply this filter to.
-If empty, will be ignored.

-      - filter: ligand_composition                      # filter ligands based on their composition
-        elements: [ C, H, N, P]          # elements to apply this filter to
-        instruction: must_only_contain_in_any_amount    # instruction for how to apply this filter
-        apply_to_denticities:                                      # List of denticities to apply this filter to.
-If empty, will be ignored.

 Input/Output Options